lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 KemOtherInfo ::= SEQUENCE {
    staticString     PKIFreeText,
    -- MUST be "CMP-KEM"
-   transactionID    OCTET STRING,
+   transactionID    OCTET STRING OPTIONAL,
+   -- MUST contain the values from the message previously received -- containing the ciphertext (ct) in KemCiphertextInfo -- MUST be used when the client side uses KEM-based message -- protection
+   -- SHOULD be used when the server side only uses KEM-based Message -- protection
-   senderNonce      OCTET STRING,
+--   senderNonce      OCTET STRING OPTIONAL,
-   recipNonce       OCTET STRING,
+--   recipNonce       OCTET STRING OPTIONAL,
-   -- The tree fields above MUST contain the values from the message -- previously received containing the ciphertext (ct) in -- KemCiphertextInfo len              INTEGER (1..MAX),
+   -- The two fields above MUST contain the values from the message -- previously received containing the ciphertext (ct) in -- KemCiphertextInfo
+--   len              INTEGER (1..MAX),
-   -- MUST be the value from KemBMParameter mac              AlgorithmIdentifier{MAC-ALGORITHM, {...}}
+   -- MUST be the value from KemBMParameter
+--   mac              AlgorithmIdentifier{MAC-ALGORITHM, {...}}
-   -- MUST be the MAC algorithm identifier used for MAC-based -- protection of the message and MUST be the value from -- KemBMParameter ct               OCTET STRING
+   -- MUST be the MAC algorithm identifier used for MAC-based -- protection of the message and MUST be the value from -- KemBMParameter
+--   ct               OCTET STRING
    -- MUST be the ciphertext from that KemCiphertextInfo }